These LGBTQ Foster Parents and Kids Want the Supreme Court to Listen to Them

 Justice Samuel Alito made his antipathy towards LGBTQ equality proudly evident in a Federalist Society address last Thursday, stating, “You can’t say that marriage is a union between one man and one woman...
 Until very recently that’s what a vast majority of Americans thought.
 Now it’s considered bigotry.”

 At last week’s argument, Alito said, “Didn’t the court say that there are honorable and respectable reasons for continuing to oppose same-sex marriage?
 Would the court say the same thing about interracial marriage?”
-Alito and Justice Kavanaugh went as far as to suggest Philadelphia was “looking for a fight” in requiring the taxpayer-funded CSS not to discriminate against same-sex couples.
+Justice Kavanaugh suggested Philadelphia was “looking for a fight” in requiring the taxpayer-funded CSS not to discriminate against same-sex couples.

 A lower court, the U.S. Court of Appeals for the Third Circuit in Philadelphia, ruled against CSS; the newly conservative-dominated Supreme Court may rule for the agency—and in so doing set in legal precedent a constitutional right to discriminate against LGBTQ people that could affect LGBTQ civil rights and equality far beyond adoption and fostering.
 The experiences of same-sex foster parents and LGBTQ kids who were adopted or fostered were notably missing from last week’s oral arguments.
-They are watching the case with alarm and nervousness—and all-too-familiar knowledge of discrimination and prejudice within the field.
+They are watching the case with alarm and nervousness—and an all-too-familiar, painful knowledge of the discrimination and prejudice that exists within the field.

 “It terrified us.
 For a while we thought we would not be able to adopt these children.
 It was nerve-wracking.”